tonybruce/Traffic-Verbs-Testing-and-T-Shirts/PITCHME.md

 ---

-**Challenge 5**: From iTunes Get the `track name - The Rains of Castamere` from `artist = Tina Guo` [https://itunes.apple.com/us/album/the-rains-of-castamere-from-game-of-thrones-single/892454207]
+**Challenge 5**: From iTunes retrieve the `track name - The Rains of Castamere` from `artist = Tina Guo`

+[https://itunes.apple.com/us/album/the-rains-of-castamere-from-game-of-thrones-single/892454207]

 *Tool - ARC (Rest Client)

 *Documentation - https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/

 **At times the documentation might suck.
-So google your way through to build the GET query?
+So google your way through to build the query?

 +++?